20 minutes read

 “I used to think that analytics is reserved for large companies, that they use it to optimize their business.
 The idea that small companies and startups could use it to understand their clients better was a revelation.
 The truth is that, in the case of startups, it’s analytics that can help decide about the life and death of a product.
 There are products that never make it past their first version.
 By analyzing the product, companies try to understand their customers and optimize their products to better meet customer needs.

-Sales funnels are the most important element of analytics.
+Sales funnels are the most important element of analytics and of data-driven marketing.
 They allow you to see the customers’ purchase path and verify at what stage most of your potential customers are falling out.
 Advanced analytical tools such as Fullstory, Heap, HotJar or cux.io allow you to see what customers see on your site – and this helps to find its weaknesses and introduce solutions to eliminate these bottlenecks.
 These tools track almost every single user step, which allows you to track the conversion based on funnels built on the basis of customer events on your website.
 In addition, you have access to historical data, so even if a few months after entering a script you want to trace an indicator, you can do it without a problem.

 Thanks to the conclusions drawn from this type of analytics, you can optimize your website and implement changes.
 In the case of Brand24, a slight amendment to the registration form resulted in a threefold increase in conversion from the main page to this form.
 And minimal home page changes increased the number of new customers four times.
 By using analytics, you can gain more customers or, in other words, lose fewer customers who are browsing your website.
 It is important to make it easy for users to use your product.
 To keep changing the user path so that it leads the user to the goal effortlessly and allows him to get to know the product.
 That’s when he can have a potential “aha!” moment, a moment when he understands the value of the product and wants to become its owner.”